 The beauty of gift baskets is that they can be donated by an individual or by a group of friends.
 Or, if you’re a member of one of the many official and unofficial UUFR groups that enrich the congregation, think about galvanizing your group to go in on a basket.

-Watch this space for more details on this year’s online auction.
+Keep your eye on this space for upcoming details on this year’s online auction.